 • Active connective tissue disease that is felt by the treatment team to pose an excess risk of toxicity.

-• Prior radiation that overlaps with the intended treatment volume such that, in the opinion of the patient’s Radiation Oncologist, radiotherapy to progressing sites will not be safe.
+• Prior radiation that overlaps with the intended treatment volume that in the opinion of the treating physician is not safe to deliver.

 Participating Mayo Clinic locations